larvalabs/pullup/README.md

 ```

 # Pre-reqs for local login
-To log in to your development instance you'll need to:

-A) Add your github name (temporarily) to config/passport.js line 31 (array definition of userlist before populated via github API)
-B) create a GitHub application and set the following environment variables:
+To log in to your development instance you'll need to create a GitHub application and set the following environment variables:

 ```bash
 export GITHUB_CLIENTID='CLIENTID'
 export GITHUB_SECRET='SECRET'